 You’re not fooling anyone, reviewers can spot canned responses a mile away….

-Referring every reviewer to some other support channel
+2) Referring to every reviewer to some other support channel

 This falls into the same category as over-using canned replies – sending every reviewer to your support email or helpdesk tool isn’t really helpful for the user, it’s helpful for you.
 Put the user first and write a considered, helpful reply… please!

 Stay genuine.
-Unless the reviewer offered to babysit your kids for the weekend or buy you a new car try not to get too carried away.
+Unless the reviewer offered to babysit your kids for the weekend or buy you a new car try not to get too carried away in your Google Play review responses.

 Ok, so maybe you do already have the feature the angry guy that gave you a scathing 1-star review really wants.
 Or maybe a user has requested a feature that will never work in your app for some very justified reason.
 Resist the urge to argue, and send polite, helpful Google Play review responses.

-We hope you’ve found these best practices helpful!
+We hope you’ve found these best practices for Google Play review responses helpful!
 Got any other golden rules for managing Google Play review responses?
-I’d love to hear them via email to email@example.com or on twitter @clairesayshi.
+We’d love to hear them via email to firstname.lastname@example.org.
 Thanks for reading, and don’t forget to hit share if you found this guide helpful!